faithfm/laravel-simple-permissions/README.md

     // DO STUFF IF FILTER ALLOWS
 ```

+> [!IMPORTANT]
+>
-> REMINDER: You should not rely solely on front-end code to enforce important security features.
+>  You should not rely solely on front-end code to enforce important security features.
 These should be performed in the back-end as well.